 Week 3: Making Connections Through Analogy and Perspective

-By Week 3, pupils have a scoped topic and a research foundation.
+By Week 3, learners have a scoped topic and a research foundation.
 The risk at this point is that understanding stays at the surface: facts gathered, opinions listed, but no genuine conceptual depth.
 This is where the Thinking Framework's Analogy and Perspective operations do their most important work.

 The Perspective operation asks: How would different stakeholders view this issue?
-Pupils map at least four stakeholder perspectives on a simple grid: Who are they?
+Learners map at least four stakeholder perspectives on a simple grid: Who are they?
 What do they want?
 What do they fear?
 What do they already know?
 This process develops the Learner Profile attribute "open-minded" in a concrete, assessable way.
-It also prevents the common failure mode where Year 6 pupils present only one viewpoint and call it research.
+It also prevents the common failure mode where Year 6 learners present only one viewpoint and call it research.

 Week 4: Taking Action Using Systems Thinking